Webyx-Co/coding-conventions/README.md

  > We recommend to always commit your code as your code, whether fixing bugs or developing new features, so our changelog may be more organized and the maintenance more easier.

 ### Tags & Releases
-We use semantic version on our tags, using the pattern X.Y.Z-release.build.
+We use [Semantic Version](https://semver.org/) to versionate our project, using the pattern X.Y.Z-release.build.

-> Our recommendation to new project is to only start versioning when your pass from proof of concept / prototype to your first product code.
+> Our recommendation to new projects is to only start versioning when your pass from proof of concept / prototype to your first product code.

 ### Pull Requests